MJKWoolnough/httpencoding/README.md

 The encoding string (e.g. gzip, br, deflate) is passed to the handler, which is expected to return true if no more encodings are required and false otherwise.

-The empty string "" is used to signify the identity encoding, or plain text
+The empty string "" is used to signify the identity encoding, or plain text.

 #### type HandlerFunc